Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Vikings stats and trends

-- The Vikings have covered the spread twice this season when favored by 2.5 points or more (in six chances).
+- The Vikings have covered the spread twice this season when favored by 3.5 points or more (in five chances).

-- When Minnesota piles up more than 315.6 yards, the team is 7-5 against the spread and 6-6 overall.

-- This year, the Vikings have 13 turnovers, three fewer than the Bears have takeaways (16).
+- The Vikings have turned the ball over 13 times this season, three fewer than the Bears have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.